 What do you need to fix the HDMI port?

 Unfortunately, in order to fix the HDMI port on the Playstation 4, it needs to be completely replaced.
-There is no way to restore the current port and have it work properly and consistently.
-Bending back the pins or the outer metal might work temporarily if you are lucky, but it won’t give the same connection as a 100% new port and it is likely to break again.
+There is no way to restore the existing, broken port and have it work properly and consistently.
+Bending back the pins or the outer metal might work temporarily if you are lucky.
+It won’t give the same connection as a 100% new port, however, and it is likely to break again.

 To replace the HDMI port, you obviously need a new HDMI port, several tools which are listed below, and some soldering skills.
-It is a complicated repair and unless you have a decent bit of soldering experience I do not recommend trying it if you value the console.
+Keep in mind that is a challenging repair and a decent bit of soldering experience is recommended before trying to repair the PS4.

 If you do intend to go forward with the repair, the step-by-step guide further down the page will show you how to do it.